Beats

 dtmf

-In the Touch Tone telephone dialing system, pairs of tones are used to represent the digits 0 through 9 and the symbols * (star or asterisk) and # (pound, number, hash, or octothorp).
-The tones assigned correspond to the location of the button on a standard keypad.
+The touch-tone system is an example of a signaling technique known as dual tone multi frequency (DTMF).
+In the touch-tone system, pairs of tones are used to represent the digits 0 through 9 and the symbols * (star or asterisk) and # (pound, number, hash, or octothorp).
+The tones assigned correspond to the location of the button on a telephone keypad.
 The row determines the low tone and the column the high tone.
-The numeral 5, for example, lies on the keypad row and column that plays 770 Hz and 1336 Hz, respectively.
-The full set of eight frequencies were chosen to avoid harmonics (no frequency is a multiple of another) and beats (no frequency is the difference between two frequencies).
-While it is possible to use a touch tone keypad as a musical instrument, the touch tone frequencies do not correspond to the notes of any known musical scale.
-The pairs of tones together produce a sound that is quite unique and unlikely to be generated by accident.
+The numeral 5, for example, lies on the keypad row that plays 770 Hz and the column that plays 1336 Hz.
+The full set of eight frequencies were chosen to avoid harmonics (no frequency is a multiple of any other) and beats (no frequency is the difference between any two frequencies).
+While it is possible to use a touch-tone keypad as a musical instrument, the touch-tone frequencies do not correspond to the notes of any known musical scale.
+Pairs of tones played together produce unique sounds that are unlikely to be generated by accident.

 2